-Though luxuriously appointed, the hotel’s rustic flagstone-and-adobe architecture, thatched roofs and commitment to ecofriendly amenities such as solar power and wood stoves, stay true to the Earth-conscious spirit of Titicaca tourism.
-Whitewashed rooms all enjoy panoramic views across the lake and Bolivian Andes, as well as large bathrooms, fireplaces and skylights; some rooms have balconies, while a larger cottage offers more romantic accommodation.
-Note that rooms are not heated; instead, they’ll place hot water bottles in your bed as part of the nightly turndown service.
+Travelers enjoy the island amongst wandering vicunas and alpacas.
+The hotel’s rustic flagstone-and-adobe architecture, thatched roofs and commitment to eco-friendly amenities such as solar power and wood stoves, stay true to the Earth-conscious spirit of Titicaca tourism.
+Whitewashed rooms all enjoy panoramic views across the lake and Bolivian Andes, and larger cottages offer balconies and fireplaces.

 Guests are free to wander the island, along the way, discovering terraced gardens, hikes to Itapilluni Hill for fantastic sunset views.
 Expert guides are available for nature walks, and there’s even astronomer-led tours of the night sky that feature a Bushnell telescope.

 - Be sure to check itineraries for the boats as they may change.

 - Bring change and small bills (in Peruvian Nuevos Soles) for the round-trip boat ride.

 - Travelers may stay overnight on the island’s only hotel, an upscale ecolodge.

 - Electricity and hot water are solar; heating is from wood-burning stoves.

 How to Get There